Timeline: The government's efforts to get sensitive documents back from Trump's Mar-a-Lago

 Separately, in a letter to Congress, Director of National Intelligence Avril Haines confirms the Justice Department and Office of the Director of National Intelligence are facilitating a classification review of relevant materials seized.
 The intelligence office will also review risks to national security.

-The dispute eventually winds its way to the Supreme Court, which declines to intervene, and a federal appeals court later orders an end to the special master's review process.
+The Justice Department appeals the decision, and the dispute eventually winds its way to the Supreme Court, which declines to intervene.
+A federal appeals court later orders an end to the special master's review process, reversing Cannon's order.

 Nov.
 18: Garland announces that he has appointed a special counsel, Jack Smith, to take over the Justice Department's investigation into Trump's handling of government records and efforts to thwart the transfer of presidential power after the 2020 presidential election and the events surrounding the Jan.
 6, 2021, assault on the U.S. Capitol.